patndy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Script that displays the third line of the file iacta
 7. script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
 8. script that writes into the file ls_cwd_content the result of the command ls -la
+9. Displays the last line of a file